ksopyla/pytorch-course/docs/pytorch-course-structure.md

 ### Lessons:

-1. [Course Schematic for World Domination](pytorch-course-structure.md) - The master blueprint of our curriculum—study it well, minion!
+1. [Master Blueprint for the Rebellion](pytorch-course-structure.md) - The master blueprint of our curriculum—study it well, rebel!
 2. Setting Up Your PyTorch Environments:
-    1. [Windows Lair Construction](00-getting-started/windows-pytorch-installation.md) - Forge a Windows stronghold with `pyenv` + `poetry`; make GPUs bend the knee, driver or no.
+    1. [Windows Lair Construction](00-getting-started/windows-pytorch-installation.md) - Forge a Windows stronghold with `pyenv` + `poetry`; and harness the power of your GPUs.
     2. [Linux Lair Construction](00-getting-started/linux-pytorch-installation.md) - Harness the raw might of Ubuntu for unfettered tensor experimentation.
-    3. [macOS Lair Construction](00-getting-started/macos-pytorch-installation.md) - Coax Apple silicon beasts into righteous PyTorch servitude.
+    3. [macOS Lair Construction](00-getting-started/macos-pytorch-installation.md) - Coax Apple silicon beasts to perform righteous PyTorch computation.
     4. [Colab Cloud Lair](00-getting-started/google-colab-setup.md) - Seize Google's sky-high GPUs for zero coin—mwahaha!